-Productivity Commission, 2015).
-Some land use conflict is unavoidable and not all opposition to change of use is reasonable.
+Productivity Commission, 2015).32 Some land use conflict is unavoidable and not all opposition to change of use is reasonable.
 The Commonwealth Productivity Commission (Commonwealth Productivity Commission, 2020d) highlights the COAG Energy Council's Multiple Land Use Framework (MLUF) as good practice (Standing Council on Energy and Resources, 2013).

 New South Wales has had mixed success with implementing these policies.
 The SRLUP aligns with some of the guiding principles of the MLUF, such as by not entirely excluding gas on agricultural land.
 But the Commonwealth Productivity Commission reinforces that the policy should focus on overcoming issues with mixed land use, not just adding barriers to gas activities competing with agricultural uses.
 The NSW Minerals Council, for example, argues gateway panel assessment creates duplication in the development assessment process (NSW Minerals Council, 2019).
-Likewise, industry
+Likewise, industry has raised questions regarding the evidence base justifying twokilometre exclusion zones, especially given AGL Camden's operation in suburban Sydney for the past 20 years (Metgasco Limited, 2013).

-&lt;sup>32 Technically land use is restricted by the continued ban on exploration in most of the state.
+32 Technically land use is restricted by the continued ban on exploration in most of the state.
 As discussed below, however, the design of the Strategic Release Framework has ensured indefinite delay in the assessment of areas for release.
 The resulting continuation of restrictions on other land uses is therefore considered to be a characteristic of the policy, for the purposes of this paper.

-&lt;sup>33 The assessment process has only once been triggered, for conventional gas exploration only (not CSG) in Far-West NSW, but the PRIA appears to never have been completed (NSW Government, 2017).
+33 The assessment process has only once been triggered, for conventional gas exploration only (not CSG) in Far-West NSW, but the PRIA appears to never have been completed (NSW Government, 2017).